Skip to main content

 • [ControllerClass::class, 'method'] (instantiated internally)

-GET routes registered without an explicit permission() callback are public by default.
-Write methods (POST, PUT, PATCH, DELETE) are deny-by-default at the WordPress permission layer — they fail with 403 until you make intent explicit:
+Every route registered on the raw Router without an explicit permission() callback is deny-by-default at the WordPress permission layer — since v1.1.0 this includes GET and OPTIONS, not just write methods.
+An omitted permission is treated as a configuration error: routes fail with 403 until you make intent explicit:

 • ->permission(callable) — supply a WP permission callback (e.g. capability checks).